Determining equal spacing of vertical bars or muntins in a window can be a head scratcher.

 That's it!
 Four equally spaced divisions.

 P.S.
 I've just shown this roughly done on the window paper pattern.
 Greater care will be taken when the window material is scribed for the bars.
-The window plastic is sandwiched between two pieces of MDF to prevent shattering and ease profiling.
+The window plastic is sandwiched between two pieces of MDF to prevent shattering while being cut and ease profiling.

 I think I have anticipated all the plumbing raceways and access points that will be needed when the engine is mounted onto the floor of the pump room.
 The feet for the diorama are made from Polylastomer®, a durable non-staining, non-marring plastic, superior to rubber in all respects.